 Meanwhile, following the current situation, the moderators from Google are concentrated over the Health-businesses.
 All of Partoo’s clients have been contacted in advance since the first day of lockdown to manage this subject, before the situation became worse and that most edits had been blocked by Google.

 The Partoo teams work seamlessly with the Google staff to push some edits to be done for a specific purpose: The objective is to reduce the time needed for any changes and to allow our clients to have their information updated on time.

 For each edit, it is necessary to have an “escalation request” and to show through convincing arguments that the impact of a mistake on Google is a major issue: the problems related to the Health-sectors are still prioritized.

 According to our study over the past few days, Google doesn’t seem to have put any restrictions to the Google Posts functionality.
 This means that if you have any news restrictions, delivery timelines, or the possibility of using Click&collect, you’re better off using Google Posts to make the announcement.

 Despite the current situation, things may change quite quickly in the next few days.
 As such, we advise you to take advantage of this functionality while it’s available.
 In fact, Google Posts are already being victim to a certain instability currently, as per Mike Blumenthal, an SEO expert in the USA. (see the screenshot below).

 Moreover, be careful not to make any mistakes while writing a Google Post.
 In fact, if the functionality doesn’t find any bug during the creation of a post, we have noticed some problems in the deletion process of some of these posts.
-You’ll find below, for instance, a screenshot of a Google Post that had originally been deleted: the text and the Post have not disappeared; however, the photo is no longer being show and instead, shows up as a grey sign.
+You’ll find below, for instance, a screenshot of a Google Post that had originally been deleted: the text and the post have not disappeared; however, the photo is no longer being shown and instead, shows up as a grey sign.